LPengYang/Saturation-Line-Prior/README.md

 # Single Image Dehazing Using Saturation Line Prior
-## Implementations on both Pytorch and Matlab are available now.
+## PyTorch and MATLAB implementations are now available.

 <hr />

-> **Abstract:** *Saturation information in hazy images is conducive to effective haze removal, However, existing saturation-based dehazing methods just focus on the saturation value of each pixel itself, while the higher-level distribution characteristic between pixels regarding saturation remains to be harnessed.
+> **Abstract:** *Saturation information in hazy images is conducive to effective haze removal.
+However, existing saturation-based dehazing methods just focus on the saturation value of each pixel itself, while the higher-level distribution characteristic between pixels regarding saturation remains to be harnessed.